Juliet Nightingale: Affair with Nadira Valli and cancer diagnosis

-Juliet only informs immediate family of her cancer and attempts to Peri and Nadira off.
-On her character's reaction to the situation, O'Donnell explained that Peri will always make it her mission to find out what Juliet is up to.
-She felt this is due to Peri's deep love for Juliet.
+Juliet initially only informs immediate family of her cancer and attempts to brush Peri and Nadira off.
+On Peri's reaction to the situation, O'Donnell explained that her character will always make it her mission to find out what Juliet is up to due to Peri's deep love for Juliet.
 Peri teams up with Nadira to find out what Juliet is hiding, which leads to an argument between them, in which Juliet blurts out her diagnosis to stop them.
 The reveal sees Nadira be supportive of Juliet, while Peri initially "struggles to get her head around it all".
-O'Donnell said: "she acts in a way I think she shouldn't have, but that’s what happens when you're in shock and you get this horrible news.
+O'Donnell said: "she acts in a way I think she shouldn't have, but that's what happens when you're in shock and you get this horrible news.
 But she pulls herself together and realises she's got to be there for her."
 She warned fans that the rest of the storyline would be very emotional and "filled with love and also filled with sadness" in scenes that see Peri support Juliet both personally and also in her nursing job.

+Terminal diagnosis and death

+Peri's support for Juliet eventually sees the pair reconcile their relationship.
+The pair were given a "special episode" by producers which saw on-location filming in Brighton with guest star Danny Beard.
+The trip is planned by Peri after she learns that as a child, Juliet always wanted to visit Brighton, but was let down by her mother.
+After returning, Juliet learns that her chemotherapy has been successful, but due to the aggressive nature of the cancer, she is told that she also needs a stem cell transplant.

+Whilst she is undergoing chemotherapy, Peri accidentally infects Juliet with norovirus due to her work as a nurse.
+She feels guilty for compromising Juliet's health and quits her job in an emotional outburst at the hospital.
+Since it leaves Juliet even more ill, she is taken into hospital.
+She stays positive and has an "inner fight", as described by Blackshaw, who said that her character will not lose hope since she does not want to lose everything.
+After Juliet's experience with norovirus affects her kidney and her cancer spreads, she is told that she can no longer have a stem cell transplant or receive further chemotherapy, meaning that her cancer had become terminal.
+Metro confirmed that the climax of the storyline would see Juliet die after Blackshaw had quit her role after five years as a mainstay on the series.
+Her final scenes aired on 9 June 2023, with Juliet dying beside Peri.